unpollito/rote-memorization/README.md

 files for each (assuming that there are `.env.production` files) readily available, builds the app and the backend, uploads the app to S3 and deploys the portal to EB.

-Note that deploying the backend requires some extra setup.
+Note that deploying the backend required some extra setup.
 This is because AWS does not know how to handle a Lerna monorepo, so the easiest way around this is to modify the package definitions so that they can be installed with a regular `npm install`.